 When a career setback happens, it will most likely be very emotional.
-That’s okay.
-The immediate sting is a natural and human reaction.
-But what you do with that emotion is what is essential.
+That’s okay; the immediate sting is a natural and human reaction.
+However, what you do with that emotion is what is essential.
 You have choices:

 - Verbally lash out